 Not nearly as much, I did a ton with him on and off for 12 years and then it tapered off, but that’s just how it goes.

 Looking at the other side of the coin, has there been any moments when you have thought that you can’t do this anymore?

-There have been sessions where it has been stressful and moments in the car on the way to the studio where I have doubted if this is really what I wanted to do, but that’s more about me than anything that has to do with the session.
+There have been sessions where it has been stressful and moments.
+For example, in the car on the way to the studio where I have doubted if this is really what I wanted to do. but that’s more about me than anything that has to do with the session.
 I stress myself out, I’m not super secure about things and always feel stuff will go wrong.
 But that’s part of the preparation.
-You rehearse the session in your head, but sometimes the rehearsing in your head will also go horribly wrong and you think this or that can happen.
+You rehearse the session in your head.
+But sometimes the rehearsing in your head will also go horribly wrong and you think this or that can happen.

-I have had months-long periods with no work coming in and that’s after huge projects, for example, after the Adele record I had over three months with absolutely no work.
+I have had month-long periods with no work coming in and that’s after huge projects.
+For example, after the Adele record I had over three months with absolutely no work.
 You start thinking that maybe you are done and have to start doing something else.

 However, the good thing is that I have made those periods be the start of something else.

-For example, the first time it happened I started working with a friend of mine who did home theatre installation and learned a ton about that.
-I also decided that I wanted to teach so I taught a class at UCLA, which was great because it turned out I’m pretty good at speaking and teaching.
-That turned into doing more workshops which eventually turned into Mix With The Masters, doing videos and stuff like that.
+For example, the first time it happened I started working with a friend of mine who did home theatre installation.
+I learned a ton about that.
+I also decided that I wanted to teach so I taught a class at UCLA.
+Which was great because it turned out I’m pretty good at speaking and teaching.
+That turned into doing more workshops which turned into Mix With The Masters.
+Doing videos and stuff like that.

-It made me diversified which I think is really good because the music business is really horrible for money, even if you are working all the time.
+It made me diversify which is really good because the music business is really horrible for money.
+Even if you are working all the time.
 Being diversified is really important so you can have other things you can do.
 So for me, that’s what those periods gave me, a chance to try other stuff out.

 This leads me to my next question - how you do handle the quiet times where not much work is coming in?